 CAMOGLI - 9 KM

-This delightful overmodest town overlooking the sea is just a joy for one's eyes.
+This delightful little town overlooking the sea is a joy to behold.

 SAN FRUTTUOSO - 14 KM

 There are few destinations as pretty as San Fruttuoso Bay, a little cove nestled between rocky spurs and turquoise sea, only accessible on foot or by water.

 Here the Abbey, which dates back to the year 1000, the Church, the Doria Tower and the small number of houses come together to create a truly magical setting.

 And right here, 18 m beneath the surface of the sea, there is a submerged Statue of Christ, which each year at the end of August is adorned with a laurel wreath by a team of divers, at the end of an evocative ceremony in memory of all those who have lost their lives at sea.

 CINQUE TERRE - 94 KM

 The Cinque Terre are a Unesco World Heritage Site: Monterosso, Manarola, Vernazza, Corniglia and Riomaggiore, five enchanting towns overlooking the sea, sunny and quaint, nestled amidst rocks in an unrivalled marine setting.